CALL FOR WORKSHOP PROPOSALS

 The single PDF file should be submitted to email@example.com.

-Workshops will be selected based on which ones the committee expects to be most valuable for CC attendees.
+Workshops will be selected based on which ones the committee expects to be most valuable for CDKE attendees.
 Our goal is to have a diverse set of interesting and timely workshops that are well run and productive events.